doc22940/design-system-sketch-file/CONTRIBUTING.md

 ##### Example Page

-The purpose of the Example page is to showcase how an implementation of the Design System would look on different screen types.
+The purpose of the Example page is to showcase how an implementation of the Design System would look on different screen sizes and orientations.

 ## Adding a new component to the Sketch file.
 ----------------------------